Positive Reinforcement For Dog Training

 Lastly, slowly phase out treats.
 Initially, food can be a great reward.
 You might use it every time your dog sits, comes when called, or stops barking when asked.
 Over time, you’ll want to tone this down to mostly verbal praise or a pat, with the occasional treat too.

 Keep in mind that dogs develop in stages, just like kids.
 Or adults, come to think of it.
 Taking advantage of these milestone stages can help with your training.
 Toilet training is easier with a puppy than a mature dog, for instance.
+Check out these top tips for puppy sleep training your new pooch.

 Other positive training tips